Utilities#

 seed (int, optional) – Random seed for reproducibility.
 If None (default), results will vary between runs.

-return_distribution (bool, default=False) – If True, include full bootstrap distribution in results.
+return_distribution (bool, default=False) – If True, include the bootstrap distribution of the studentized statistic

 - Returns: